snitch-org/snitch/README.md

 If a filter starts with `~`, the meaning of the filter is negated.
 For example `~ab*` will include all test cases with name not starting with `ab`.

+A filter can contain white spaces, however be mindful that your shell will require the filter to be surrounded by quotes to treat it as a single command-line argument (e.g., `./snitch_app "some test"`).

 By default, a filter applies to the test case name (which includes the test type for templated tests, using the format `name <type>`).
 However, if a filter starts with `[` or `~[`, then it applies to the test case tags instead.
 This behavior can be bypassed by escaping the bracket `\[`, in which case the filter applies to the test case name again (see note below on escaping).

 Finally, if multiple filters are provided, they are combined using the following logic:
- - When provided as separate command line arguments, e.g., `"<filter1>" "<filter2>"`, the filters are combined with an "AND" operation (tests must match both filters to be selected).
+ - When provided as separate command-line arguments, e.g., `"<filter1>" "<filter2>"`, the filters are combined with an "AND" operation (tests must match both filters to be selected).
- - When provided as a single comma-separated command line argument, e.g., `"<filter1>,<filter2>"`, the filters are combined with an "OR" operation (tests must match either of the filters to be selected).
+ - When provided as a single comma-separated command-line argument, e.g., `"<filter1>,<filter2>"`, the filters are combined with an "OR" operation (tests must match either of the filters to be selected).
- - For tag filters only, when multiple tags are specified in the same command line argument, e.g., `"[<filter1>][<filter2>]"`, the tag filters are combined with an "AND" operation (test tags must match both filters to be selected).
+ - For tag filters only, when multiple tags are specified in the same command-line argument, e.g., `"[<filter1>][<filter2>]"`, the tag filters are combined with an "AND" operation (test tags must match both filters to be selected).

 Name and tag filters can be used in any combination.
-For example:
- - `ab* ~abc*` will include all tests with name starting with `ab` and not starting with `abc`
- - `ab*,*cd` will include all tests with name starting with `ab` or ending with `cd`
- - `ab*,~[x]` will include all tests with name starting with `ab` or not having tag `[x]`

-To summarize, here are some examples with the equivalent C++ boolean logic (where `f` is any filter):
+To summarize, here are some examples with the equivalent C++ boolean logic (where `f*` represents a filter):

 | CLI test filters  | C++ boolean equivalent  |
 |-------------------|-------------------------|